Search the GHTC website

 AMR

-Accelerating antibacterial research through the CARB-X public-private partnership, which has supported 92 projects in 12 countries, to build the world’s largest early development pipeline of antibacterial innovations.
+Accelerating antibacterial research through the Combating Antibiotic Resistant Bacteria Biopharmaceutical Accelerator, or CARB-X, public-private partnership, which has advanced 2 available diagnostics and supported 100 projects in 13 countries, to build the world’s largest early development pipeline of antibacterial innovations.

 MPOX